A-kly/School-Vault/PSYCH 258/Topic 3 - Cognitive Neuroscience.md

 	- number of sessions
 	- length of sessions
 	- duration of training period
-	- performance on training task may improve, but there is little evidence of --------------
+- performance on training task may improve, but there is little evidence of ==generalization==

 ---